acidicoala/ScreamAPI/README.md

 <details><summary><b>Proxy mode</b></summary>

 In **Proxy** mode ScreamAPI DLL assumes the role of a proxy DLL that gets loaded by the game which thinks it has loaded the original DLL.
 ScreamAPI DLL in this mode will redirect most of the function calls to the original DLL.
 Kind of like how web proxy redirects requests to the original server.
 This is a classical, time-proven installation method that is stable, but has a number of shortcomings.
 The primary of them is that the unlocker binaries may be overwritten after a game updated, requiring re-installation of DLL.
 Another one is that some users don't feel like reading instructions properly, and just go ahead replacing the original DLL, instead of renaming it.
-Or they rename it incorrectly, for example by adding the number zero, instead of the letter `O`.
+Or they rename it incorrectly, for example by adding the number zero, instead of the letter `o`.
 Below are the instructions for the Proxy mode:

 1. Find a file _EOSSDK-Win64-Shipping.dll_ in your game's installation folder.
 1. Rename it by adding 2 characters: **_o** (notice that it is a letter **o** at the end, not a numeral **0**).
 In the end it should be named as _EOSSDK-Win64-Shipping_o.dll_.